galke7/pdf2docx/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the                     GNU GENERAL PUBLIC LICENSE V3.
 See the [LICENSE](LICENSE) file for more details.
 ```